laugh26/monerob/README.md

 ## Scheduled software upgrades

-MoneroV uses a fixed-schedule mandatory software upgrade (hard fork) mechanism to implement new features.
+MoneroB uses a fixed-schedule mandatory software upgrade (hard fork) mechanism to implement new features.
 This means that users of MoneroV (end users and service providers) need to run current versions and upgrade their software on a regular schedule.
 Mandatory software upgrades occur during the months of March and September.
 The required software for these upgrades will be available prior to the scheduled date.
-Please check the repository prior to this date for the proper MoneroV software version.
+Please check the repository prior to this date for the proper MoneroB software version.
 Below is the historical schedule and the projected schedule for the next upgrade.

 Dates are provided in the format YYYY-MM-DD.